wasiejen/Free-Snap-Tap/README.md

 **V0.9.0**

 - NEW: Key combinations for Macros/Aliases
-- NEW: Key prohibtion via `! notation` for trigger key combination of a macro
+- NEW: Key prohibition via `! notation` for trigger key combination of a macro
     - see example down below
 - NEW: simplified CLI Menu
     - now with option to directly open the config file in your default txt editor
     - (didn't want to further support that cumbersome edit option) :-)
 - NEW: One file now for all settings
-    - NEW: start agrument `-file=*filename*`
+    - NEW: start argument `-file=*filename*`
     - start argument `-tapfile=` and -`keyfile=` removed
 - NEW: Changed formatting of rebinds and macros
     - now uses `:` to differentiate between key groups